Saturday, August 19, Donald Curry, from Seashore Trolley Museum,

 Like most of the remaining Laconia Car Company buildings, "Streetcar

-Place" has been repurposed and now is home to a number of individual
+Place" has been repurposed and now is home to several

 Streetcar at the top of the menu of Hector's Fine Foods and Spirits in